-The project will run from February 2018 until September 2018.
+The project will run from February 2018 until February 2019.
 The project is organized around three (international) workshops/network meetings, each lasting two days.
-During these work shops parties involved in the deployment of public software will be invited to share their learnings, discuss their issues, and develop an agenda for the further development of public software.
-A framework for these meetings will developed by the project partners in the first month of the project, following desk research and internal meetings.
+During these workshops, parties involved in the deployment of public software will be invited to share their learnings, discuss their issues, and develop an agenda for the further development of public software.
+A framework for these meetings will be developed by the project partners in the first month of the project, following desk research and internal meetings.

-Contributors to these workshops will come from municipalities, national and European regulatory agencies, software developers, think tanks & consultancies, NGOs and researchers.
-Examples are representatives from Barcelona’s and Amsterdam’s CTO office, researchers from the Organicity H2020 research project, representatives from the Open and Agile Smart Cities Foundation, Delta10 open source software development for cities, Kennisland etc. The exact parties will be identified in the first month of the project.
+Contributors to these workshops will come from municipalities, national and European regulatory agencies, software developers, think tanks and consultancies, NGOs and researchers.
+Examples are representatives from the Barcelona and Amsterdam CTO offices, researchers from the Organicity H2020 research project, representatives from the Open and Agile Smart Cities Foundation, Delta10 open source software development for cities, Kennisland etc. The exact parties will be identified in the first month of the project.

 The workshops will take place in Amsterdam, Barcelona and Brussels.
-The movement for public software is an international one, and therefor it is important to involve international stakeholders in this process.
-Barcelona is chosen as a site, because the city is know as a forerunner in this field, with a very active CTO office.
-Brussels is an interesting place as it is the residency of many international and european organization active in this field, such as for instance the Open and Agile Smart Cities programme.
+The movement for public software is an international one, and it is therefore important to involve international stakeholders in this process.
+Barcelona has been chosen as a site because the city is known as a forerunner in this field, with a very active CTO office.
+Brussels is an interesting place as it is the home of many international and European organizations active in this field, such as the Open and Agile Smart Cities programme.

-All workshops will be followed by a report with the main findings.
+After each workshop, a report with the main findings will be distributed.
 After the workshops, a first edition of the Guide for the Deployment of Public Software will be compiled and an agenda for further research will be drafted.